Fire Emblem Echoes: Shadows of Valentia: Sales

 During its first week on sale in Japan, Fire Emblem Echoes sold 135,195 units, topping gaming charts and selling through 80% of its initial shipment.
 Not even a full week into its release, Fire Emblem Echoes became number one on Japan's sale charts.
 Beating out its 2nd place competitor by 83,526 more copies sold.
 Upon its debut in the United Kingdom, the game was fifth in the all-format gaming charts.
 In Australia and New Zealand, the game was second in the all platform gaming charts, and topped 3DS charts.
-In North America, Shadows of Valentia reached seventh place in the all-format gaming charts.
-According to the NPD Group, the release of Shadows of Valentia prompted a rise in portable console sales.
+In North America, Fire Emblem Echoes reached seventh place in the all-format gaming charts.
+According to the NPD Group, the release of Fire Emblem Echoes prompted a rise in portable console sales.
 In their quarterly financial report, Nintendo stated that Fire Emblem Echoes had been a popular game during the period.
+As of December 31, 2022, Fire Emblem Echoes has sold 1 million copies worldwide.

 Accolades

-The game was nominated for "Best 3DS Game" in IGN's Best of 2017 Awards.
+Shadows of Valentia was nominated for "Best 3DS Game" in IGN's Best of 2017 Awards.
 It was also nominated for "Handheld Game of the Year" at the 21st Annual D.I.C.E.
 Awards, and for "Original Dramatic Score, Franchise" at the 17th Annual National Academy of Video Game Trade Reviewers Awards.